Iversy/change_language/README.md

 # About
-Small script that will turn all your *ghbdtn* to *привет*.
+Small script that will turn all your **ghbdtn** to **привет**.
 Basically like you would change keyboard layout and retype all the text.
+Only Russian and English US.
 ## Warnings
-Python version sucks and only works from time to time but works
+Python version sucks and only works from time to time but works Autohotkey version also not as good and may be optimized but i dont care
 ### Rewrites ALL TEXT THAT CAN BE SELECTED IN current scope/field
 ## Hotkey:
 ```<insert>```